AshikNesin/ai-engineer-guide/content/blog/2025-03/04-public-url-anthropic-api.md

 ```

 ![2025-03-04 at 09.20.09@2x.png](/images/2025-03-04-at-09.20.09-at-2x.png)

-Note: Make sure `ANTHROPIC_API_KEY` set in your environmental variable for auth.
+_Note: Make sure `ANTHROPIC_API_KEY` is set in your environmental variables for authentication._
+### Limitations
+- Only works with **publicly accessible URLs** that Anthropic API can access
+- The file must be available at request time (temporary URLs must not expire too quickly)

 ### References
 - [Anthropic API Docs: Messages API](https://docs.anthropic.com/en/api/messages-examples)